locize/blog/source/_posts/remix-i18n.md

 })
 ```

-And in the `root.js`file, we'll detect if the lng search parameter has been sent and the language should be changed.
+And in the `root.jsx` file, we'll detect if the lng search parameter has been sent and the language should be changed.
 If so, we'll respond with an appropriate `Set-Cookie` header:
 ```javascript
 import {
   Links,